Dessie0/DessieLib/README.md

 You can download the standalone JAR file from the latest packages release, the latest [release](https://github.com/Dessie0/DessieLib/releases/tag/v1.3.1) or clone the repository and build the JAR yourself.

-### :iphone: Features
+### :iphone: Features/Modules

 DessieLib provides many features that are cumbersome in CraftBukkit and Spigot, but easily contained within DessieLib.

-- `InventoryAPI` is a powerful way to manage inventories without having to mess with events
+- `InventoryAPI` is a powerful way to manage inventories without having to mess with events.
 - `ScoreboardAPI` used to create organized tablists & scoreboards without the hassle of dealing with teams.
 - `ParticleAPI` can easily create complex particle patterns or shapes, and animate them dynamically.
-- `EnchantmentAPI` can manage fully customizable Enchantments
+- `EnchantmentAPI` can manage fully customizable Enchantments.
 - `ResourcePackAPI` Allows you to generate an entire resource pack by just dropping in files.
 - `Packeteer` Allows you to listen for incoming and outgoing packets, and fire events for these packets.
-- `CommandAPI` can automatically register your commands without needing to write them in the plugin.yml
+- `CommandAPI` can automatically register your commands without needing to write them in the plugin.yml.
 - `StorageAPI` easily stores, retrieves, and deletes data from different types of data structures.

+#### Current Versions
+- `Main Project` - 1.3.3
+- `InventoryAPI` - 1.4.0
+- `ScoreboardAPI` - 1.3.3
+- `ParticleAPI` - 1.3.3
+- `EnchantmentAPI` - 1.3.3
+- `ResourcePackAPI` - 1.3.3
+- `Packeteer` - 1.3.3
+- `CommandAPI` - 1.3.3
+- `StorageAPI` - 1.3.3

 #### Annotations
 Additionally, DessieLib provides some annotations for error/warning catching when using other DessieLib libraries.